EchterAlsFake/PySide6-to-Android/README.md

 <br>Debug your app: `adb logcat --regex "<package.domain>`

 After your apk was installed, you will see it in your system apps.
-Click on your app, scroll down and at the very last line it should say something like:
+Click on your app, scroll down, and at the very last line it should say something like:

 ```
 Version 2.1.6
 com.digibites.accubattery
 ```

-The first line is your App version and the second line is your package domain.
+The first line is your App version, and the second line is your package domain.
 <br>After executing the logcat command, you can start your App and you should see a lot
 of debug messages.
 In case your app crashes, you can see what went wrong, although the crash report isn't always very helpful...